Can One Person Break a Two-Person Lease?

 Dealing with roommates, including complicated joint tenancy agreements, can quickly turn into a headache when the time comes to break your lease and move out.
 What happens when one person wants to move out and the other does not?

-The inevitable question is can one person break a two-person lease?
-Learn more about your renters’ rights and how to legally break your lease with DoNotPay to avoid penalties and consequences.
+The inevitable question is Learn more about your renters’ rights and how to legally break your lease with DoNotPay to avoid penalties and consequences.

 Justifiable Reasons for at Least One Person to Break a Lease